kamleah/react-native-starter-kit/README.md

 ## Contribution

 We welcome contributions to this project!
 Feel free to fork the repository, make improvements, and submit pull requests.

-## Additional Notes

-- Consider including screenshots or a short demo video showcasing the project's features.
-- If you're using a specific version of React Native or other libraries, mention them in the description.
-- Provide clear instructions for contributing to the project, including any style guides or guidelines to follow.

-By following these suggestions, you can create a compelling and informative GitHub repository description that effectively conveys the value of your React Native Starter Kit to potential users and contributors.

----

-Feel free to customize the README further to include any additional information or formatting preferences you may have.